-Question 4.3 Are quantified, monitored, reported, and verified

-Are procedures in place to ensure that a) emissions units are based on accurate measurements and valid quantification methods/protocols?
-(Paragraph 3.3) ⊠ YES b) validation occurs prior to or in tandem with verification?
-(Paragraph 3.3.2) ⊠ YES c) the results of validation and verification are made publicly available?
-(Paragraph 3.3.2) ⊠ YES d) monitoring, measuring, and reporting of both activities and the resulting mitigation is conducted at specified intervals throughout the duration of the crediting period?
-(Paragraph 3.3) ⊠ YES e) mitigation is measured and verified by an accredited and independent third-party verification entity?
-(Paragraph 3.3) ⊠ YES f) ex-post verification of mitigation is required in advance of issuance of emissions units?
-(Paragraph 3.3) ⊠ YES a) ICR has procedures in place to ensure that emissions units are based on accurate measurements and valid quantification methods/protocols.
+Question 4.3 Are quantified, monitored, reported, and verified c) the results of validation and verification are made publicly available? ( Paragraph 3.3.2 ) ⊠ YES d) monitoring, measuring, and reporting of both activities and the resulting mitigation is ⊠ YES conducted at specified intervals throughout the duration of the crediting period? ( Paragraph 3.3) e) mitigation is measured and verified by an accredited and independent third-party ⊠ YES verification entity?
+(Paragraph 3.3) f) ex-post verification of mitigation is required in advance of issuance of emissions units? ⊠ YES (Paragraph 3.3)